antipr000/NobaServer/README.md

 ### Running the code (includes running localstack for local dynamodb setup, first setup docker desktop on your machine, google search how to setup Docker on YOUR_OS_HERE)
 - run --> yarn install   (in root of project directory)
+## Setting up Dynamodb (ignore this for now, we will setup a common shared dev instance)
 - docker run --rm -v "C:\Users\${REPLACE_WITH_YOUR_WINDOWS_USERNAME_HERE}\localstack\data":"/tmp/localstack/data" -e "DATA_DIR=/tmp/localstack/data" -p 4566:4566 localstack/localstack
 - create dynamodb tables: In the root of the project run `npx ts-node src\infra\dynamodb\scripts\createddbtables.ts` in git bash
 - git bash(in new terminal):  `export AWS_SECRET_ACCESS_KEY=test && export AWS_ACCESS_KEY_ID=test && export AWS_REGION=ap-southeast-1 && export DYNAMO_ENDPOINT=http://localhost:4566 && npx dynamodb-admin`  (uses dynamodb-admin nmp package, ddb admin can be accessed on this http://localhost:8001/)